 Overnight in Genoa

 Close to the village, you will visit a Chinotto (citrus) plantation: you’ll discover one of the rarest and precious citrus found in nature, the Chinotto, a bitter orange that grows just in this area of the Italian Riviera and has a long history.
-It is under the wings of the Slow Food Presidia and few producers in the area transform it in a delicious jam, candied and liquors, following ancient recipes.
+It is under the wings of the Slow Food Presidia and few producers in the area transform it into delicious jam, candied, and liquors, following ancient recipes.
 The producer Roberto will show you his citrus grove, garden and you’ll hear about his family story and taste his products made in his small laboratory thanks to the expert hands of his wife.

 Overnight in Genoa